The Architecture Behind the Mindset

 Isabelle Ringnes

 I worked with Isabelle in 2013 when we – against all odds – mobilized the grassroots and got the majority in Oslo to vote YES for the 2022 Olympics (even though the politicians eventually pulled the brake).
-Even then, it was clear how awesome she was.
+Even then, it was clear how fierce she was – I have rarely seen such raw work capacity and grit; a true powerhouse who never disconnects, even while sitting with bubbles in France.
 Seeing her enormous journey as a tech founder, voice, and leader in the years since has been massively inspiring.
-She combines strategic overview with a deep understanding of the technology landscape.
+She combines strategic overview with an unwavering execution power.

 Jonas Neubauer